-I know, being on holiday should be enough entertainment, but you know what kids are like!
-Travelling often means delays and being busy can mean that kids get tired and irritable easy too, so time out now and then might be a good idea.
+I know, being on holiday should be enough entertainment but you know what kids are like!
+Travelling often means delays and kids get tired and irritable easily, so time out now and then might be a good idea.
 The following are great to take away with you:

 - Favourite toy or games that can be packed easily

-- Favourite DVDs if there is a player where you go
+- Favourite DVDs (check there’s a player where you’re going)